koriym/php-reactjs-ui/README.md

  * **watch\_to\_sync** Target directory for the browser sync
  * **cleanup_dir** Directory to be cleared when you update the PHP file

-Specify the JS file on page-by-page basis in the `ui/entry.js`.
+Specify the JS file on page-by-page basis in the `entry` section in `ui/ui.config.js`.
 Bundled js/css file is output in `public/dist` path.

 ```
 module.exports = {